 Beach camping on the outer edges of the Ten Thousand Islands has long been one of my favorite things to do in Florida.

-Before packing a thing, determine how far you have to hike to pitch a tent or how far do you have to paddle to your destination.
+Before you go, determine how far you have to hike or paddle with your gear.

 Expect sand to get into everything.

 Some folks only need a blanket, hammock, fishing pole and Pop Tarts.